 Healing in World of Warcraft is a very different animal than dealing damage.
 Healers spend most of their time watching friendly unit frames, trying to make the health bars go up rather than down.
 It’s a role that can be prone to tunnel vision, and healers are often the first to be blamed when something goes wrong.
 Thankfully, WoW players have made tons of addons to help healers with their healing!

 Mouseover addons can help you cast your spells more quickly and efficiently, timer addons can help you see when spells come off of cooldown, and healing meters can help you gauge the effectiveness of your spells.
-We’ll go over each of these healing addon types and some of the best examples that are available.
-Every addon listed in this guide is available for both World of Warcraft: Dragonflight and WoW Classic.
+I’ll go over each of these healing addon types and some of the best examples that are available.
+Every addon listed in this guide is available for World of Warcraft: Dragonflight as well as Wrath of the Lich King Classic and WoW Classic: Season of Discovery.

 Mouseover Casting Addons